Table of Contents

 - An applicant must pass all test components within an 18-month timeframe (starting the date they took the first section passed).

 - A portion of an Exam may not be retaken until the section’s results are available.

 - If all test sections are not completed within the 18-month term, credit for any portions finished after the 18-month period will be revoked.

 The AICPA Ethics Exam is a self-study course that can be done before, during, or after sitting for the CPA exam as long as it is finished within two years of filing your CPA license application.
-To be eligible for licensing, you must finish the AICPA’s Professional Ethics course and pass the exam.
-Ensure that you pass the ethics exam with at least a 90%.
+To meet the North Dakota CPA ethics exam requirements, a candidate must comply by completing the course and exam from the American Institute of Certified Public Accountants (AICPA) titled Professional Ethics: The AICPA’s Comprehensive Course (For Licensure).
+This is a self-study course and must be finished within two years of filing the CPA license application.
+The candidate must ensure that they pass the ethics exam with at least a 90% score.